-Veterinary Assessment Criteria Show practical competence and understanding when discussing the yard manager's responsibility towards drugs and preparations as prescribed by the veterinary profession and other routine stable management procedures, such as testing led de-worming and necessary vaccinations.
-Show sound knowledge of routine veterinary procedures including diagnostics and treatment.
-Demonstrate understanding of the welfare, ethics and legislation when using other healthcare professionals.
+Veterinary Assessment Criteria Demonstrate understanding of the welfare, ethics and legislation when using other healthcare professionals.
 Policy for the training of staff in the application of certain drugs and the possible contraindications.
 Biosecurity considerations at the yard, for horses stabling away at competitions and those travelling abroad.
 The range and scope of the section will include There will be a range of veterinary medications available for discussion.
 Candidates should have a practical awareness of veterinary diagnostic tests and treatments in common use for a wide range of equine conditions and injuries.
 Discussion points may include: Routine or common veterinary procedures may include castration, wound requiring stiches, colic surgery.
 Practical viability of long-term use of drugs and preparations, applications, costs, effect, availability, contraindications, administration, restrictions and storage, and routine veterinary procedures.
-The lay-persons responsibility when giving guidance concerning equine health and welfare.
-Insurance consequences.
-Advise on a Yard Welfare and Ethics Policy, including the use of other health care professionals.
+The lay-persons responsibility when giving guidance concerning equine health and welfare and Ethics Policy, including the use of other health care professionals.
 Training staff members in the handling and application of certain drugs, and on the bio security regulations as implemented on your yard.
 Give advice to a client on the use of a range (3) of diagnostics, and possible cost.
 Current FEI & British Equestrian vaccination policy including dates and timing.
 Microchipping.

 Show an understanding of the difference between banned and controlled substances.
 Know the possible consequences of using herbal or alternative medicines.
 Know where to go to find out the implication of certain drugs in line with the FEI Clean Sport agenda.
-Saddlery Assessment Criteria Show practical competence when assessing saddlery There will be a range of saddles, bridle work and training aids available for discussion covering tack for all disciplines.
-The range and scope of Discussion points may include: the section will include Use and misuse.Condition, age and quality.
+Saddlery Assessment criteria Show practical competence when assessing saddlery There will be a range of saddles, bridle work and training aids available for discussion covering tack for all disciplines.
+The range and scope of the section will include Discussion points may include: Use and misuse.
+Condition, age and quality.
 Value and replacement costs.
 Insurance implications.
 Availability, popularity and current developments.
-Practical skills coaching Show ability to plan a time managed coaching session.
-Assessment Criteria Show ability to assess the prior knowledge, experience and current skill set of a student or colleague.
-The range and scope of the section will include Candidates will deliver a 15 minute practical training session to a member of staff or a student.
+Practical skills coaching Assessment criteriaShow ability to plan a time managed coaching session.Assessment criteriaShow ability to assess the prior knowledge, experience and current skill set of a student or colleague.
+The range and scope of the section will include Candidates will deliver a 15-minute practical training session to a member of staff or a student.
 Training should be tailored to the recipient and should include practical demonstration of the task.
-Topics for delivery will be practical stable management tasks and may include but will not be limited to: • Fitting tack. • Methods of restraint for safety and welfare. • Administration of medication.
+Topics for delivery will be practical stable management tasks and may include but will not be limited to: Fitting tack.
+Methods of restraint for safety and welfare.
+Administration of medication.
 There will be a range of equipment available for use whilst coaching.
 Horse provided may be of any type, size, age and any level of fitness.